PraiseThe-Fool/SleepingSquid/README.md

 - Greatest Estate Developer
 - (TOTCF) Trash Of The Count's Family
 - Leveling Up, By Only Eating!
 - The Exiled Reincarnated Heavy Knight Is Unrivalled In Game Knowledge
 - The Old Man Reincarnated As A Villainess
 - Dungeon Reset
 - Regressing With The King's Power
+- Reincarnated As An Aristocrat With An Appraisal Skill
+- I Was Reincarnated As The 7th Prince So I Will Perfect My Magic As I Please

 GOATS (I LOVE)